History of Tampa, Florida: Etymology

 There is some dispute as to the origin and meaning of the name "Tampa".
 It is believed to mean "sticks of fire" in the language of the Calusa, an Indian tribe that once lived south of the area.
 This may relate to the high concentration of lightning strikes that west central Florida receives every year during the summer months.
 Or it may relate to the "burning sticks" formed by fires in the vast palmetto fields, part of the indigenous practice of fire management.

-Other historians claim the name refers to "the place to gather sticks".
+Other historians claim the name simply refers to "the place to gather sticks".
 Toponymist George R. Stewart writes that the name was the result of a miscommunication between the Spanish and the Indians, the Indian word being "itimpi", meaning simply "near it".
 Another source relates Tampa comes from a Seminole word for wood.

 The name first appears in the memoir of Hernando de Escalante Fontaneda from 1575, who had spent 17 years as a Calusa captive.
 He calls it "Tanpa" and describes it as an important Calusa town.

 While "Tanpa" may be the basis for the modern name "Tampa", archaeologist Jerald Milanich places the Calusa village of Tanpa at the mouth of Charlotte Harbor near current day Pineland.
 Map maker Bernard Romans found certain difficulties in translating earlier Spanish-era maps of Florida for English use and may have accidentally transferred the name north to Tampa Bay, the next large inlet up the west coast of Florida.